The0z/ArithmeticFormatter/README.txt

 Numbers should be right-aligned.
 There should be four spaces between each problem.
 There should be dashes at the bottom of each problem.
 The dashes should run along the entire length of each problem individually.
 (The example above shows what this should look like.)

+What I Learned:
+-How to handle strings so they print out on their proper lines -Error handling of bad data inputted to program.
+-How to use optional variables
+-Creating Functions
+-Spliting, manipulating, and formatting strings.

+What I could improve on:
+-Better understanding of the available list methods -cleaner way to create empty lists
+-Implement try method in python for all other cases not accounted for.